W-David-Porter/course-in-consciousness/readme.md

 ### From the publisher:

 I have taken the liberty of adjusting some of the typographical conventions.
 Content hasn’t changed, but there’s been some slight reördering.
-I’ve also updated some of the dead links, but there are still more to be updated.
+I’ve also updated most of the dead links, but there are still more to be updated.
 If you find any you can email david.porter@fastmail.com.
 —David Porter